Searches continue for missing ex-England rugby player Tom Voyce

 A water level indicator at the ford showed the river was still around one foot deep on Wednesday morning, but it would have been much higher at the weekend when Storm Darragh lashed the UK.

+It is understood Mr Voyce’s Toyota Hilux was recovered around 15 metres downstream from the point where he tried to cross the river.

+Officers from the coastguard joined the search using a dinghy, accompanied by a trained dog.

-A bunch of red roses were left on the riverside by the ford.
+A bunch of red roses was left on the riverside by the ford.

 Mr Voyce has not been seen since Saturday and his suspected death has deeply upset the rugby union community.